gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ### 🪜 One problem at a time
 **Pattern:** *Smaller is better.
 Refine the refined.*

 The LLM typically wants to perform too many changes and do too many things at once.
-It also tends to plan this way — no wonder, given the world it was trained on.
+It also tends to plan this way — no wonder, given the nature of its training data.
 To achieve better results, break big steps into smaller, clearer ones.
 And when you've done that, take the smallest step and let the agent break it down even further.
 Always start with the tiniest one, and solve one problem at a time.
 Vertical slicing and TDD ZOMBIES have proven effective.

 ### ✅ Test First
 **Pattern:** *Start with the end in mind.*